-|In Jerusalem's Machane Yehuda open-air shuk,|
+|Honey in Jerusalem's Machane Yehuda open-air shuk,|

 Let the [Jewish] New Year and its blessings start | תָּחֵל שָׁנָה וּבִרְכוֹתֶיהָ | Takhel shana u-virkhote-ha*.
 The word Shana in Hebrew comes from the word li-shnot (to repeat) but it also sounds like le-shanot (to change).
-I think that's the main thing every Rosh Hashanah: it's our chance either to repeat our mistakes or to make a change — to keep the good things or to let them go.
+I think that's the main idea every Rosh Hashanah: it's our chance either to repeat our mistakes or to change, and to keep the good or let it go.
 I hope your New Year will be filled with good choices.

-Shana Tova 5768,
+Shana Tova 5768

-* From אָחוֹת קְטַנָּה Akhot Ktana (Little Sister).
-Click the link to listen to the piyyut (Jewish liturgical poem) by Abraham Hazzan of Gerona (called Girondi), Spain, 13th century.
-Each verse ends with a one-line chorus: (Let the year end with all its curses | תִּכְלֶה שָׁנָה וְקִלְלוֹתֶיהָ Tikhleh shanah ve-killeloteha!
-The last line of the piyut concludes: (Let the new year begin with all its blessings!) תָּחֵל שָׁנָה וּבִרְכוֹתֶיהָ Tahel shanah u-virkhoteha!
+* From אָחוֹת קְטַנָּה | Akhot Ktana | Little Sister.
+In this 13th century piyyut (Jewish liturgical poem) by Abraham Hazzan of Gerona (Girondi), Spain, each verse ends with a one-line chorus: Let the year end with all its curses | תִּכְלֶה שָׁנָה וְקִלְלוֹתֶיהָ | Tikhleh shana ve-killeloteha!
+The last line concludes: Let the new year and its blessings start | תָּחֵל שָׁנָה וּבִרְכוֹתֶיהָ | Takhel shana u-virkhote-ha!

 I first published this post September 12, 2007.